Pour Over Brew Guide

 Ending the Brew

-Your total brew time should ideally be around 3.5 to 4.5 minutes, depending on your grind size and personal taste.
+Your total brew time should ideally be around 3 to 4.5 minutes for this amount of coffee.

 Adjust your grind size if the coffee is brewing too quickly (coarser) or too slowly (finer).